kyma-project/control-plane/docs/eu_access.md

   - `switzerlandnorth` as the only possible value for the `region` parameter for `cf-ch20`

 ## Access
-Due to limited availability the provisioning request for EU Access only regions can succeed only if GlobalAccountId is added to the list of allowed GlobalAccountIds (to the whitelist).
+Due to limited availability, the provisioning request for the EU Access only regions can succeed only if GlobalAccountId is added to the list of allowed GlobalAccountIds (the whitelist).
 The list is configured in [management-plane-config repository](https://github.tools.sap/kyma/management-plane-config) in resources/control-plane/<landscape>/values.yaml files.